A Spider Lily Petal 2 (2015-2018)

 Making of the series has been documented on this website.

-Above: Nightfall (2017, the piece installed on location)
+Above: Nightfall (2017, in association with the Ocean)

 A Spider Lily Petal 1 (2015-2016)